mycaule/tc-assessment/README.md

 A modern technique is to distribute the data between a cluster of machines, to count the distinct values on each machine and reassemble the results.
 Spark is a framework to do parallel computing and provides a library to do it in Scala.

-We provide an implementation in the `Exo2Spark` object using a Resilient Distributed Dataset to parallelize and compute the result with just two lines of Spark code.
+We provide an implementation in the `Exo2Spark` object using a Resilient Distributed Dataset to parallelize and compute the result with just two lines of Spark code. it uses HyperLogLog algorithm under the hood.

 ```
 val rdd = sc.parallelize(arr)
-rdd.distinct.count
+rdd.countApproxDistinct()
 ```

 ### References